The field of agricultural economics deals with the economic and social issues related to food, fiber, biofuels and natural resources.

 In a world with more than seven billion people, a growing population and limited natural resources, it is fair to say that agricultural economists face a challenging role in the future of humankind.

 How the planet will manage its natural resources while simultaneously increasing its production of food, fiber and biofuels in a sustainable manner to meet the growing demand, will greatly depend on the unique skills of future agricultural economists leaders.

 - agribusiness management

 Both majors fall under the umbrella of the field of agricultural economics.
-Furthermore, the agricultural economics major contains three options for specialization: public policy, farm and ranch management, and financial planning.
+Furthermore, the agricultural economics major contains options for specialization: public policy and farm and ranch management.

 In both agribusiness and public policy, our department is consistently ranked among the top in the nation within the agricultural economics field.

 Graduates in Demand

 Graduates in agricultural economics and agribusiness management receive a unique combination of quantitative and analytical skills rarely found in other degrees.

 This unique combination is highly desirable by companies, government entities, NGOs, law programs and various graduate programs that recruit our students.

 Graduates with a degree in agricultural economics or agribusiness management have many career options, including working as: